|1||Garcia, Nuevo Leon|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Tlalpan air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Tlalpan is currently 2.7 times the WHO annual air quality guideline value

 Moderate 62 US AQI